wearep3r/apollo/README.md

 - creation of infrastructure
 - provisioning of configuration
-- deployment of applications
 - monitoring of resources
+- logging of events
+- alerting of incidents
 - visualization of metrics
-- logging of events
 - management of operations
+- deployment of applications
 - elemination of waste

 ### Featured features